 A primary function of the NOSB is "to assist in the development of standards for substances to be used in organic production" (OFPA 6518 (a)).
 "The Board shall develop the proposed National List or proposed amendments to the National List for submission to the Secretary ..."
 (OFPA 6518(k)).
 The OFPA also establishes a petition process by which the public can request additions or deletions to the National List and also provides for a 5 -year "sunset" review by NOSB of all substances on the National List.
 The Materials Review Process is a collaborative effort between the NOP and NOSB.
 Some phases of the review process are handled exclusively by NOP and some by the NOSB.

 The petition process is open to all.
-Petitions must be filed in accordance with the most recent Federal Register notice instructions (currently January 18, 2007 [72 FR 2167]).
+Petitions must be filed in accordance with the most recent Federal Register notice instructions and NOP 3011, Procedure- National List Petition Guidelines, effective March 11, 2016.